- The Dallas legal market is white-hot, with both law firms and major corporations calling Dallas home.

 If you’re looking to work at a law firm in Dallas and want to understand the best way to conduct a job search, the hiring process of the top law firms in the state and whether or not you should work with a legal recruiter, we’re going to cover all that and more in this article.

-Top law firms are setting up offices in Dallas
+Top law firms are opening offices in Dallas

 None may be as prominent as Haynes Boone, a long-time stalwart of the city, but a surprisingly large number of Biglaw firms have offices here, including firms like Kirkland & Ellis, Jones Day, Sidley Austin, Weil Gotschal, and Perkins Coie, to name a few.